Forti FG03: Overview

 The team came last in the Constructors' Championship, with no points.

+Livery

+The FG03 was originally ran with a yellow paint livery.
+Ahead of the Spanish Grand Prix, Shannon Racing took over the team with a new green and white livery.

+Later uses

 A FG03 is currently used for F1 experiences in Northamptonshire.

-The car also competed in the BOSS GP Series in 2016, 2018 and 2019.
+The car was competed in the BOSS GP Series in 2016, 2018 and 2019.